 Disposable Cleaning Erasers

-When Mr. Clean came out with their Magic Eraser, a lot of parents stopped stressing out over crayon marks on walls.
-The truth is, this product works miracles on painted surfaces as well as others.
+The truth is, cleaning erasers work miracles on painted surfaces as well as others.
 You may need to use a little extra effort on heavily textured walls, but it will work.
 Other manufacturers make similar versions, so you have many choices on the market to choose from.

 Avoid using these erasers on some surfaces, including polished/glossy surfaces, wood-paneled walls, satin or dark finishes.
 Test the product first in a hidden spot to be sure that you won't damage the finish of your walls.
 Be aware that if you use this on a shiny surface, you will take off the shiny layer.
 Instead, choose one of the options above for shiny surfaces.